Supplemental Security Income (SSI)

 Payment on another Record

-Sometimes an individual can receive Social Security payments based on the record of a spouse or parent even if they have not worked long enough to qualify for benefits on their own.
+Sometimes an individual can receive Social Security payments based on a spouse or parent's record even if they have not worked long enough to qualify for benefits on their own.

 Childhood Disability Benefits (CDB)

-If a person with a disability has a parent who is deceased, disabled, or retired, they could potentially get benefits based off of the parent’s record.
+If a person with a disability has a deceased, disabled, or retired parent, they could potentially get benefits based on the parent’s record.
 To qualify, the individual must:

 - Have a disability that is expected to last at least a year and render them incapable of working at a substantial level.

-- Be either not working or be grossing less than the $1,180 per month substantial gainful activity figure for non-blind individuals or $1,970 if an individual is blind.
+- Be either not working or be grossing less than the $1,310 per month substantial gainful activity figure for non-blind individuals or $2,190if an individual is blind (2021 figure)

-- Child became disabled prior to age 22.
+- The child became disabled before age 22

 The general rule is that CDB beneficiaries will qualify for half of what the parent gets if they are alive.
 If the parent is deceased, the amount increases to 75% of the parent’s total.